yochess/drakescrowd/README.md

 # drakescrowd

+prereq:
-prereq: make sure mysql is installed and running.
+  - make sure mysql is installed and running.
+  - make sure node is installed.

 1. clone this repo
 2. cd into the repo
 3. run $ npm install